Are Ferrets Intelligent?

 When it comes to humans, ferrets are playful and affectionate creatures that love to be cuddled and interact with their owners.
 They are also quite vocal, and will often make a variety of sounds to communicate their needs and feelings.
 Overall, ferrets have good social intelligence, and are able to form strong bonds with both humans and other animals.

-Recommended Reading: Why Is My Ferret Sneezing?
+Recommended Reading: How Bad Is Ferret Smell?

 Ferrets in the Wild: Are They Equipped to Survive and Thrive?